moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

       container to empty objects.
 -   **WorkingDir** - A string value containing the working dir for commands to run in.
--   **NetworkDisabled** - Boolean value, when true disables neworking for the container
+-   **NetworkDisabled** - Boolean value, when true disables networking for the container
 -   **ExposedPorts** - An object mapping ports to an empty object in the form of:
       `"ExposedPorts": { "<port>/<tcp|udp>: {}" }`